 140. What is Karma

-While Krishna's reply regarding 'karma' is at the level of 'being', we interpret it at 'doing' level.
-That's why our understanding that 'what we do' is 'karma' falls short, as different people keep doing different things at different times, whereas any definition should be valid for every point in time -be it past when humans didn't exist, present or even future; and for every entity.
+While Krishna’s reply regarding ‘karma’ operates at the level of ‘being’, we interpret it at the level of ‘doing’.
+That’s why our understanding of ‘what we do is karma’ falls short, as different people keep doing different things at different times.
+On the other hand, any definition should be valid for every point in time - be it past when humans didn’t exist, present or even future; and for every entity.

-Krishna used the word 'visarga' which is detachment or sacrifice.
+Krishna used the word ‘visarga’ which is detachment or sacrifice.
 Karma is the detachment or diversion of the energy which is capable of creation.
 The closest example is the high voltage transmission line carrying large quantities of electricity (energy).
-When a part of it is diverted, that diversion is 'karma' and karma-phal is energising the numerous electrical appliances.
+When a part of it is diverted, that diversion is ‘karma’ and energising the numerous electrical appliances is karma-phal.

-If this analogy is applied to our existence, 'karma' is drawing from infinite cosmic energy.
+In this metaphor, ‘karma’ is drawing from cosmic energy capable of creation.
+It is like drawing or using the energy from body’s energy sources to move hands or legs.
 Firstly, who draws the energy?
-Like the voltage difference, the difference in the three gunas held by various entities leads to the drawing of the energy through the cable of shraddha.
-While this happens automatically, out of delusion we attach ourselves to the process of 'visarga' and presume to be karta which we are not.
-Secondly, once energy is drawn, none have any control over its consequences or karma-phal (2.47).
+Like the voltage difference, the difference in the three gunas held by various entities leads to the drawing of energy.
+While gunas are responsible for this process, out of delusion we presume ourselves to be karta.
+Secondly, once energy is drawn, no one has any control over its consequences or karma-phal (2.47).

 Comments